What is AS9100?

 Why is AS9100 important?

 The aerospace community has specific requirements that need to be taken into account, and the QMS needs to incorporate these critical requirements.
-AS9100 is for aerospace suppliers, and your customers want to know that you are taking the steps necessary not only to meet these aerospace-specific requirements, but to improve the quality of your products and services and to enhance customer satisfaction, and implementing a QMS according to the requirements of AS9100 can do just that.
+AS9100 is for aerospace suppliers, and your customers want to know that you are taking the steps necessary not only to meet these aerospace-specific requirements, but to improve the quality of your products and services and to enhance customer satisfaction.
+Implementing a QMS according to the requirements of AS9100 can do just that.
 By managing, controlling, and auditing your own processes, as well as having an outside certification body verifying that your QMS meets the requirements, your customers can know that everything is well in hand.

 As the internationally recognized standard for aerospace Quality Management Systems, AS9100 is based on seven quality management principles that are recognized as being necessary to make a Quality Management System work.
 Your customers will be content to know that your QMS is also based on these principles.
 To find out more about these principles, which are also applicable to ISO 9001, see this article on The seven quality management principles behind ISO 9001 requirements.

 One of the biggest benefits of AS9100 certification is that every certified company must be included on the Online Aerospace Supplier Information System (OASIS) maintained by the IAQG.
-This is a searchable database that is available to any company in the aerospace industry that is looking at supplier selection and surveillance, and includes not only information about each company, but also contact information for purchasing.
+This is a searchable database that is available to any company in the aerospace industry that is looking at supplier selection and surveillance, and it includes not only information about each company, but also contact information for purchasing.
 Since OASIS is used by the industry to find suppliers, it is like a free marketing tool for your company, used throughout the aerospace industry.

 AS9100 QMS